-— 2015 ICC M1 Residential Mechanical Inspector Certification Course!
+Pass the 2015 ICC M1 Residential Mechanical Inspector Exam!

-Get your 2015 ICC M1 Residential Mechanical Inspector Certification.
-We provide you with everything required to PASS THE ICC M1 EXAM.
+Get your ICC M1 Residential Mechanical Inspector Certification.
+We provide the study materials (excluding codebooks) required to PASS THE ICC M1 EXAM.
 Our 100% money-back guarantee backs this course.

 STUDY our “Navigating the 2015 IRC: A Code Primer – For ICC M1 Residential Mechanical Inspectors”.
-This manual familiarizes you with the structure and function of the code contained within chapters 1-2 & 12-24 of the IRC.
+This eManual familiarizes you with the code’s structure and function within chapters 1-2 & 12-24 of the IRC.
 ICC International Residential Code for One and Two-Family Dwellings.

-PRACTICE utilizing our “Online Study Center,” providing over 700 practice questions.
+PRACTICE utilizing our “Online Exam Center,” providing over 700 practice questions.
 Study-specific questions and answers and take timed simulated practice exams.

-Our “NAVIGATING THE 2015 IRC” manual helps students review the (IRC) International Residential Code.
-This manual focuses specifically on the relationship of the IRC to the M1 Certification Exam.
+Our “NAVIGATING THE 2015 IRC” eManual helps students review the (IRC) International Residential Code.
+This eManual focuses specifically on the relationship of the IRC to the M1 Certification Exam.
 When you master the code, you master the Exam!

-This manual is designed specifically for the M1 Residential Mechanical Inspector Exam.
-The manual familiarizes you with the use, layout, and content of chapters 1-2 & 12-24 of the 2015 IRC.
-The manual also provides a comprehensive review of study questions similar to those found on the ICC M1 Exam.
+This eManual is designed specifically for the M1 Residential Mechanical Inspector Exam.
+The eManual familiarizes you with the use, layout, and content of chapters 1-2 & 12-24 of the 2015 IRC.
+The eManual also provides a comprehensive review of study questions similar to those found on the ICC M1 Exam.

 - The purpose and layout of the code